Skip to content

 Router Integration

-For routers running dnsmasq (OpenWrt, DD-WRT, etc.):
+For routers running dnsmasq (OpenWrt, DD-WRT, etc.), SSH mode is the recommended approach:

-1. Mount the router's dnsmasq config directory via NFS/CIFS
+1. Mount the router's dnsmasq config directory

 2. Configure dnsweaver to write to that mount